Government procurement: Canada

 In general, bids must be solicited by the procuring department unless estimated expenditure does not exceed $25,000, or $100,000 "where the contract is for the acquisition of architectural, engineering and other services required in respect of the planning, design, preparation or supervision of the construction, repair, renovation or restoration of a work".
 For contracts above $25,000, tenders are published on the transparent Government Electronic Tendering Service (GETS).
 A non-competitive procurement process is only used in certain special circumstances.
 One such area of exception are security-related procurements.
 In that case the Defence Production Act applies, which allows using a special process and favouring domestic suppliers in acquiring defence supplies and conducting defence.

+A political scandal regarding the procurement of developers for the ArriveCAN border control software arose in 2024.

 China

 During the period from 1949 to 1978, Chinese public bodies acquired the goods and services they required in accordance with administratively directed transactions, whereas since the economic reforms of 1978, "central planning has started to give way to market forces".
 Researchers Ping Wang and Xinglin Zhang suggest that for comparative law purposes, it only makes sense to speak of "government procurement" or "public procurement" after the implementation of the 1978 reforms.

-The "Government Procurement Law of the People's Republic of China", adopted at the 28th Meeting of the Standing Committee of the Ninth National People's Congress on 29 June 2002, is the primary legislation in China.
-The "Implementing Regulations of the Government Procurement Law", which supplement and clarify the Law, came into effect on 1 March 2015.
+The Government Procurement Law of the People's Republic of China, adopted at the 28th Meeting of the Standing Committee of the Ninth National People's Congress on 29 June 2002, is the primary legislation in China.
+The Implementing Regulations of the Government Procurement Law, which supplement and clarify the Law, came into effect on 1 March 2015.
+Procedures and procurement methodologies are covered by these regulations, along with arrangements for handling queries and complaints, and supervision and inspection, and the Implementing Regulations also pay greater attention to transparency and public participation than did previous arrangements.
 Regulations on military procurement are formulated separately by the Central Military Commission (Article 86).

 The finance departments within each section of government are responsible for the supervision of departmental public procurement (Article 13).

+Government purchasing of drugs for medical use is centralised and uses a strategy known as "Volume-based Procurement" (VBP).

+On 26 December 2023, China prohibited the use of computer CPUs made by US companies Intel and AMD within government PCs and servers.
+The government instead approved 18 processors made by Chinese companies Loongson and Phytium.

-China has observer status with regard to the Government Procurement Agreement and is negotiating accession.
+China has observer status with regard to the Government Procurement Agreement and is negotiating accession: the country's accession application was submitted on 14 January 2008.

+Costa Rica

+On 28 September 2023, Ronald Saborío, Costa Rica's Ambassador to the WTO, submitted an application on the country's behalf to join the Government Procurement Agreement.